Filling procedures: ships' water tanks

 The water being loaded onto the ship can become contaminated by mixing with unwholesome water already stored on board or by cross connection with pipelines carrying sewage or other contaminants within the vessel.
 Prevention of this includes good design and maintenance of the ship’s water and waste systems and good management by the vessel's operators of water supply, waste and other systems, such as fire-fighting systems.

 Hoses used for filling operations can lead to contamination of mains water by the hose outlet being submerged in the dock water or in drains, puddles or other fluids on the dockside or by backflow of contaminated water from the ship's holding tanks.
 These are Fluid Category risks and the backflow prevention devices allowed by the Byelaws are all types of physical air gaps between the mains pipework and the ship's intake.
 A tundish arrangement can provide this air gap, but it is unlikely to be practicable.
-The recommended method is to supply the hoses used for filling the ship from a break cistern incorporating an air gap (see figure 1).figure 1
+The recommended method is to supply the hoses used for filling the ship from a break cistern incorporating an air gap (see figure 1).

 Figure 1: Break cistern and booster pump for backflow protection of mains water supply during filling of ships with water